 Andrew (brother of Simon Peter) and the son of Jonas.
 He lived in Bethsaida and Capernaum and was a fisherman.
 Andrew was initially a follower of John the Baptist.
 He brought his brother, Saint Peter, to Our Lord.
-He was the first chosen apostle, was active in bringing people to Jesus and director-general of the twelve.
+He was the first chosen apostle, was active in bringing people to Jesus, and was the director-general of the Twelve.

 Andrew was chairman of the apostolic corps of the kingdom and he was 33, a full year older than Jesus and the oldest of the apostles.
 Saint Andrew was the best judge of men, a good organizer but a better administrator.
 Saint Andrew died on the cross

-He received regular reports as to the requirements of each apostle’s family, and making requisition on Judas, the treasurer, would send funds each week to those in need.
+He received regular reports as to the requirements of each apostle’s family and made requisitions on Judas, the treasurer, who would send funds each week to those in need.

-He was the sixth and last of the apostles to be chosen by the Master himself, was brought to Jesus by his friend Philip.
-Bartholomew was 25 years old and was the next to the youngest of the group, he was the youngest of a family of seven, unmarried and the only support of aged and infirm parents.
-Saint Bartholomew was the apostolic philosopher and dreamer, but he was a very practical sort of dreamer.
+He was the sixth and last of the apostles to be chosen by the Master himself and was brought to Jesus by his friend Philip.
+Bartholomew was 25 years old and was the next to the youngest of the group, he was the youngest of a family of seven, unmarried, and the only support of aged and infirm parents.
+Saint Bartholomew was an apostolic philosopher and dreamer, but he was a very practical sort of dreamer.
 Bartholomew also refers or known as (Nathaniel) was one of the best-educated men among the twelve.

 Tiago, o Velho, era filho de Zebedeu e Salomé e irmão de João, o Apóstolo.
 Ele também era um pescador que morava em Betsaida, Cafarnaum e Jerusalém.